NAVERTICA/SPTools/README.md

     </tr>
     <tr>
 		<td>Debugging</td>
-		<td>Add a debug statement to your script, open [wdb](https://github.com/Kozea/wdb) in another browser tab and step through your code in all comfort,
+		<td>Add a debug statement to your script, open <a href="https://github.com/Kozea/wdb">wdb web debugger</a> in another browser tab and step through your code in all comfort,
 		without blocking other users and operations (IronPython only, upcoming feature) </td>
 		<td>Build and deploy a debug version of your assembly, attach Visual Studio to the right processes, block all other operations on the portal until debugging ends...</td>
     </tr>